okHill/JavaInterviewQuestions/README.md

 # JavaInterviewQuestions
 ## Please don't update the working solutions.
-## Just create new solution under same package.
+## Just create new solution under the same package.
 ###